Eclipse Release Engineering build schedule

 failed because the test was bogus.

-their submissions.
-In addition, teams should track the nightly builds to detect
+In addition, teams should track test failures to detect

 integration problems early on.
-What we want to achieve is for the Tuesday morning
+What we want to achieve is for the Monday

-4.<n> build to typically be successful, with an infrequent requirement for a
+4.<n> I-build to typically be successful, with an infrequent requirement for a rebuild.

-noon build.
-Failing the Wednesday noon rebuild should be treated as a catastrophic
+Failing builds until Wednesday should be treated as a catastrophic

 failure.
 In other words, more than two or three of these per year is an unacceptable